AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 * Export full tables that contain thousands or millions of rows.
 Other export methods allow a maximum of 50,000 rows.

-* Break down a variable by more than the current Workspace limitations (5 breakdowns). <!-- does this apply to the other export methods also? -->

 * Include calculated metrics in the exported Customer Journey Analytics data.

 * Structure data output as concatenated values (like Data Warehouse for Adobe Analytics).